 2020-04-30 | 5 min read

 Exponential growth in demand for faster data rate applications has triggered the need for technologies capable of wide signal bandwidth at higher frequencies.
 Unfortunately, wider bandwidths also gather more noise.
 Wideband noise and excess path loss at millimeter frequencies between signal analyzers and devices under test (DUTs) result in a lower signal-to-noise (SNR) for the digitizer.
-This post will address the impacts of SNR and how to optimize SNR for accurate EVM measurements.
+This post will address the impacts of SNR and how to optimize signal conditioning of a signal analyzer for accurate EVM measurements.

 Making EVM Measurements